jung-kurt/caddy-cgi/README.md

 Package cgi implements the common gateway interface (CGI) for Caddy, a modern, full-featured, easy-to-use web server.

-Generate dynamic content on your website by means of command line scripts.
+This plugin lets you generate dynamic content on your website by means of command line scripts.
 To collect information about the inbound HTTP request, examine certain environment variables such as PATH_INFO and QUERY_STRING.
 Then, to return a dynamically generated web page to the client, simply write content to standard output.
 In the case of POST requests, you read additional inbound content by means of the standard input.

 The advantage of CGI is that you do not need to fuss with persistent server startup, long term memory management, sockets, and crash recovery.
 Your script